Skip to Main Content

 How do I find ebooks?

 The library provides ebooks on a number of different platforms, all of which can be accessed from the database list.
-The overwhelming majority of our ebooks are on the two major platforms, ProQuest Ebook Central and EBSCOhost Ebooks, which can be searched using the "eBooks" tab on the Library Search bar on the library website.
+The overwhelming majority of our ebooks are on the two major platforms, ProQuest Ebook Central and EBSCOhost Ebooks, which can be searched using the eBooks tab on the Library Search bar on the library website.
+(Note: unfortunately, only a fraction of the library's ebook holdings are accessible through Quick Search -- for more complete results, you'll need to search each collection separately.)

 How do I access or download ebooks?